-- 1. the Board of Directors, which provides direction and periodic (annual) assessment of the system; - 2. the Chief Executive Officer, as Director charged with the establishment and maintenance of the system, in accordance with the guidelines defined by the full Board of Directors (see preceding paragraph 9.1); - 3. the Control and Risk Committee, with the role of providing investigative support to the Board in relation to its internal control and risk management duties (see preceding Chapter 9);
+- 1. the Board of Directors, which provides direction and periodic (annual) assessment of the system; - 2. the Chief Executive Officer, as Director charged with the establishment and maintenance of the system, in accordance with the guidelines defined by the full Board of Directors (see preceding paragraph 9.1); - 3. the Control and Risk Committee, with the role of providing investigative support to the Board in relation to its internal control and risk management duties (see preceding Chapter 9); - 4. the Audit Department (the sole responsible for third level controls), which reports directly to the Board of Directors and whose mission, briefly, is to test the functioning and adequacy of the system (see preceding paragraph 9.3); - 5. the Compliance Department (managed by Giampaolo Leone Group Compliance Officer), which hierarchically reports to the Board of Directors and to which the Group's institutional/regulatory, commercial and technological compliance oversight is attributed; In this context, the Compliance Department is assigned the role of anti-corruption compliance function according to the principles of the UNI ISO 37001/2016 standard; - 6. the executive responsible for preparing the accounting documents of the Company, appointed by the Board, with the competences provided for by law and rights defined in the specific internal regulations (see preceding paragraph 9.6);

-- 4. the Audit Department (the sole responsible for third level controls), which reports directly to the Board of Directors and whose mission, briefly, is to test the functioning and adequacy of the system (see preceding paragraph 9.3); - 5. the Compliance Department (managed by Giampaolo Leone Group Compliance Officer), which hierarchically reports to the Board of Directors and to which the Group's institutional/regulatory, commercial and technological compliance oversight is attributed; - 6. the executive responsible for preparing the accounting documents of the Company, appointed by the Board, with the competences provided for by law and rights defined in the specific internal regulations (see preceding paragraph 9.6); - 7. the Board of Statutory Auditors.
+7. the Board of Statutory Auditors.